ZihengChen/ImageAlgorithm/README.md

 <p align=center><img width="50%" src="plots/hgcal.png" /></p>

-This is an 300GeV pion with PU200 event in CMS HGCal.
-This event includes about 200k HGVCal reconstructed detector hits, which is input into IA clustering.
-For this example, an 3D interactive visualization can be found [here](https://plot.ly/%7Ezihengchen/18/#/)
+This is an event of 10 Pions with 300 GeV energy in CMS HGCal.
+A 3D interactive visualization can be found [here](https://plot.ly/~zihengchen/61/#/).
+In addition, for event with pile up, [here](https://plot.ly/%7Ezihengchen/18/#/) is an 300GeV pion with PU200 event.
+A PU200 event typically includes about 200k HGVCal reconstructed detector hits, which is input into IA clustering